 Research/Scholarship is defined using Boyer's Model of Scholarship as interpreted by the American Association of Colleges of Nursing, Defining Scholarship for the Discipline of Nursing (AACN, 1999).
-Although the areas of scholarship within Boyer's model are not prescriptive, the following provides guidance for each of the areas of scholarship and the alignment with the 3 categories of scholarship within SON.
+Although the areas of scholarship within Boyer's model are not prescriptive, the following provides guidance for each of the areas of scholarship and the alignment with the three (3) categories of scholarship within the SON:

-- Proficiency in teaching includes the scholarship of teaching. - Proficiency in service/clinical practice includes scholarship of practice application and integration. - · Proficiency in research includes the scholarship of discovery
+- Proficiency in teaching includes the scholarship of teaching. - Proficiency in service/clinical practice includes scholarship of practice application and integration. - Proficiency in research includes the scholarship of discovery.

 For faculty with research in their AWP, the scholarly focus must be the scholarship of discovery.
-For faculty with scholarship in their AWP, any of the Boyer's categories will fulfill the scholarly requirement.
+For faculty with scholarship in their AWP, any of the Boyer's model categories will fulfill the scholarly requirement.

-The culture of the School of Nursing is rooted in collegiality, collaboration, and respect of others.
-All faculty should contribute to this positive culture as well as participate as an engaged citizen in School and University by:
+The culture of the SON is rooted in collegiality, collaboration, and respect of others in accordance with the American Nurses Association (ANA) Code of Ethics Provision 1.5.
+All faculty should contribute to this positive culture as well as participate as an engaged citizen in the SON by:

-- Attendance at meetings, graduation, and other SON sponsored events. - Use of civil and respectful discourse. - Support of fellow faculty. - Functioning as an effective team member. - Participating on assigned committee(s) and constructively contribute to discussion and work of the committee. - Participating in events that foster the mission of the school.
+- Attendance at meetings, graduation, and other SON sponsored events. - Use of civil and respectful discourse. - Support of fellow faculty. - Functioning as an effective team member. - Participating on assigned committee(s) and constructively contributing to discussion and work of the committee. - Participating in events that foster the mission of the school.